 Providing for new housing involves considering the amount of land required in Truro and Kenwyn on which to build new housing, and the locations where it should be provided.
-Having access to affordable, quality housing is important for both social and economic wellbeing.
+Having access to affordable, quality housing is important for both social and economic well-being.
 Good quality housing can support and improve job or health prospects, reduce crime, sustain environmental quality and design.
 Housing delivery can also bring investment and regenerate neighbourhoods.

 The Cornwall Local Plan sets a requirement of land to be identified for the building of around 3,900 houses in the period up to 2030.
 This Plan must provide land for at least this amount, taking into account any need for housing identified above that level.
-At the time that this Plan was prepared there was need for only a small proportion of that housing to be allocated by the Plan as permissions have already been granted since 2010 for around 4100 dwellings in Truro and Kenwyn.
+At the time that the first Neighbourhood Plan was prepared there was need for only a small proportion of that housing to be allocated by the Plan as permissions have already been granted since 2010 for around 4100 dwellings in Truro and Kenwyn.
+This proposed revised plan contains substantial allocations at Langarth and Pydar Street as well as a substantial redevelopment site being identified to the rear of Old County Hall.

-A non-implementation allowance (a discount rate of 20% to allow for some of those permissions not being delivered before 2030) has been applied to this to allow for houses that may not be started or completed before 2030, but it would still result in the Local Plan requirement being met.
-The Plan does not therefore make any allocations for housing.
+A non-implementation allowance (a discount rate of 20% to allow for some of those permissions not being fully delivered before 2030) has been applied to allow for houses that may not be started or completed before 2030, but in combination with previously developed sites within the urban area of Truro and Threemilestone and suitably scaled sites being brought forward through Policy H1 it would still result in the Local Plan requirement being met.

-However, due to continued local need for affordable housing and the presence of a number of smaller sites and brownfield land likely to come forward (particularly those in the city centre) for redevelopment during the period of this plan, criteria has been set out to judge further applications for housing against which to meet local needs.
+Policy H1 also provides flexibility to help meet continued local need for affordable housing and the presence of a number of smaller sites and brownfield land likely to come forward (particularly those in the city centre) for development or redevelopment during the period of this plan, criteria have been set out to judge further applications for housing against which to meet local needs.

 This will help to provide some flexibility if housing developments driven by local need become necessary within the Plan period.
 The proposals map identifies the Truro centre opportunity sites which we expect may come forward for either mixed use or residential development.
 These have been identified (but not allocated) to ensure that a brownfield first approach is maintained.